Maxiflexy/Task-Management-App/README.md

 ### FrontEnd view

-Consider working on the front-end as well
+Consider working on the front-end as well.
+Whereby the application will consume an api for the frontend application